U.S. Government Bonds Strengthen

-U.S. government bonds strengthened after the long holiday weekend as the latest sign of contained inflation pressure bolstered the case for the Federal Reserve to go slow in raising interest rates.
+U.S. government bonds strengthened broadly after the long holiday weekend as the latest inflation report bolstered some investors' expectations that the Federal Reserve would be slow in raising interest rates.

 Continue Reading Below

-A report showing a slide in U.S. consumer confidence stoked demand for haven assets and contributed to the bond market's price strength.

-In recent trading, the yield on the benchmark 10-year Treasury note was 2.227%, according to Tradeweb, compared with 2.248% Friday.
+The yield on the benchmark 10-year Treasury note settled at 2.217%, down from 2.248% Friday.
 Yields fall as bond prices rise.
-The bond market was shut Monday for the Memorial Day holiday.

-The yield has fallen from 2.282% at the end of April, setting up the note's price for a monthly gain.
-Traders say month-end buying is likely to provide some support for the bond market.
-During the last trading session of a month, newly-minted bonds replace maturing debt in some bond indexes.
-Fund and portfolio managers who track bond indexes need to replicate the move by buying Treasurys.
-Some investors adjust their portfolios before the last trading session of a month.
+The yield approached the 2.177% set on April 18, which was the lowest close since November.

+The yield premium investors demanded to hold the 10-year note relative to the two-year Treasury debt was 0.93 percentage point Tuesday, the lowest level since October.
+The premium has fallen after rising above 1.3 percentage point in December.

+A shrinking premium is known as a flattening yield curve, a sign investors are worried that the growth momentum is waning, leading to decelerated inflation.
+A flattening yield curve tends to reduce the profit margins for banks, which typically borrow short-term cash and then lend out money for the long term to consumers and businesses.

-Tuesday's report showed the Fed's favorite gauge of inflation -- rebounded on a monthly basis in April but on an annual base, the indicator drifted below the central bank's 2% target.
+Tuesday's report showed the Fed's favorite gauge of inflation rebounded in April but, on an annual basis, the indicator drifted below the central bank's 2% target.
 The personal-consumption expenditures price index was 1.7% on an annualized base in April, down from 1.9% in March.
 Excluding food and energy, the reading was 1.5%, down from 1.6% in March.

-The consumer-price index report excluding food and energy released earlier this month fell below 2% for the first time since October 2015.
+"The Fed has already strongly signaled that it will act in June and I believe a June hike is baked in," said Larry Milstein, head of government and agency trading at R.W.
+Pressprich & Co.
+If inflation continues to recede, "we will not see another move by the Fed in 2017" after a June move, he said.

 Continue Reading Below